Avian Flu

 Dairy Farmers

-H5N1 bird flu virus has recently been detected for the first time in cows.
+H5 bird flu virus infections have been detected in cows.
 The virus can infect people who work with infected animals or their byproducts (e.g., raw milk), such as dairy workers.
+To date, H5 bird flu virus has not been detected in people, dairy cattle, or other domestic animals in Virginia.

-VDH recommends that Virginia dairy farmers follow recommended hygiene practices to keep themselves and their herds healthy.
+VDH recommends that Virginia dairy farmers follow recommended practices to keep themselves and their herds healthy.
 This includes:

 • Wearing protective clothing